Ramírez hits slam, 3-run shot in return, Indians rout ChiSox

 The Cleveland Indians enjoyed every moment.

-Roberto Pérez and Óscar Mercado also went deep for the Indians, who won for the sixth time in seven games to remain a half-game back of Tampa Bay for the second AL wild card.
-Cleveland also trails Oakland by one game for the top spot in the wild-card standings.
+Roberto Perez and Oscar Mercado also went deep for the Indians, who won for the sixth time in seven games to remain a half-game back of Tampa Bay for the second AL wild card.

 But the compact slugger downplayed his performance as just getting back to work with his teammates, even though he said through a translator that this bat handle had been modified slightly to accommodate this surgically repaired right hand.